stochasticai/xTuring/docs/docs/overview/installation.md

   </TabItem>
 </Tabs>

-Once the virtual environment is activated, you can now install `xTuring` library by running the following command on your terminal:
+Once the virtual environment is activated, we can now install `xTuring` library by running the following command on your terminal:

   </TabItem>
   <TabItem value="conda" label="conda">